Alireza Firouzja

 Alireza Firouzja (علیرضا فیروزجا, [æliːɾeˈzɒː fiːɾuːzˈdʒɒː]; born 18 June 2003) is an Iranian and French chess grandmaster.
-Firouzja is the youngest-ever 2800-rated player, beating the previous record set by Magnus Carlsen by more than five months.
+Firouzja is the youngest player to have surpassed a FIDE rating of 2800, beating the previous record set by Magnus Carlsen by more than five months.

 A chess prodigy, Firouzja won the Iranian Chess Championship at age 12 and earned the Grandmaster title at 14.
-At 16, Firouzja became the second-youngest 2700-rated player and won a silver medal at the 2019 World Rapid Chess Championship.
-In November 2021, at 18, he won the FIDE Grand Swiss tournament and an individual gold medal at the European Team Chess Championship.
-He won a bronze medal at the 2021 World Blitz Chess Championship.
+At 16, Firouzja became the second-youngest 2700-rated player.
+In 2021, at 18, he won the FIDE Grand Swiss tournament and an individual gold medal at the European Team Chess Championship.
 In 2022, Firouzja won the Grand Chess Tour.
+He qualified for the Candidates Tournament in 2022 and 2024.

 Firouzja left the Iranian Chess Federation in 2019 because of the country's longstanding policy against competing with Israeli players.
-He played under the FIDE flag until mid-2021, when he became a French citizen and began representing France, where he had already been living.
+Firouzja played under the FIDE flag until mid-2021, when he became a French citizen and began representing France, where he had already been living.
+In March 2025, he signed to the Saudi esports organization Team Falcons.

-Early life
+Early and personal life

 Firouzja was born on 18 June 2003 in Babol, Iran.
 He started playing chess at the age of eight.
-He has an older brother, Mohammadreza, born in 1998, who also plays competitive chess.
+He has an older brother, Mohammadreza (born 1998), who also plays competitive chess.

+Firouzja moved to Chartres, France, in 2019 and subsequently obtained French citizenship in July 2021.
+As of May 2023, Firouzja is studying fashion design in Paris.